dsoto/WP19/outline.md

 <!-- TODO: is there a source for a recommended load factor for financial sustainability?  could I estimate this from solar costs? -->

+## Microgrid Marginal Cost

+- We estimate the per kWh cost of generation on the microgrids
+    - Generators become less efficient in fuel use per energy delivered as the load is decreased
+    - We take the published curves for fuel use and extrapolate to the low loads observed on microgrids
+    - Using these fits, we can create a time series of fuel rates from the observed load data
+    - From these fuel rates we create load duration curves and price duration curves

 # Results

 ## Data Coverage